timjogorman/RicherEventDescription/guidelines.md

 a given narrative container can be difficult, so here are a few ground rules to help make these decisions easier and more consistent:
 \begin{enumerate
-\item \textbf{The majority of TIMEX3 annotations will be narrative container anchors}.
+- \textbf{The majority of TIMEX3 annotations will be narrative container anchors}.

 \begin{itemize
-\item Usually, when a date (or other temporal expression) is given in a document, it is to provide temporal context for one or more other EVENTs.
+- Usually, when a date (or other temporal expression) is given in a document, it is to provide temporal context for one or more other EVENTs.
 As such, they are ready candidates for the narrative container anchor.
 \end{itemize
-\item \textbf{If you have a choice between using an EVENT or a TIMEX3 as the narrative container anchor, you should pick the TIMEX3}.
+- \textbf{If you have a choice between using an EVENT or a TIMEX3 as the narrative container anchor, you should pick the TIMEX3}.

 \begin{itemize
-\item This is not to say that you will never have an EVENT within an EVENT, but often that will be because there is no TIMEX3 or because there is narrative container nesting going on, as in Example \ref{nestedexample}.
+- This is not to say that you will never have an EVENT within an EVENT, but often that will be because there is no TIMEX3 or because there is narrative container nesting going on, as in Example \ref{nestedexample}.
 \end{itemize
-\item \textbf{If you use an EVENT as a narrative container anchor, try to TLINK it to a few other container anchors to avoid it being stranded}.
+- \textbf{If you use an EVENT as a narrative container anchor, try to TLINK it to a few other container anchors to avoid it being stranded}.

 \begin{itemize
-\item See Section \ref{eventcon} for more detail here.
+- See Section \ref{eventcon} for more detail here.
 \end{itemize
-\item \textbf{All other things being equal, an EVENT or TIMEX3 with a larger temporal span is more likely to be a narrative container anchor}.
+- \textbf{All other things being equal, an EVENT or TIMEX3 with a larger temporal span is more likely to be a narrative container anchor}.

 \begin{itemize
-\item This is per Section \ref{russiandolls}, where this principle is shown with detailed examples (\ref{nestedexample}, \ref{nestedtimexes}).
+- This is per Section \ref{russiandolls}, where this principle is shown with detailed examples (\ref{nestedexample}, \ref{nestedtimexes}).
 \end{itemize
-\item \textbf{EVENTs will very seldom CONTAIN TIMEX3s.}
+- \textbf{EVENTs will very seldom CONTAIN TIMEX3s.}

 \begin{itemize
-\item Only in minute-by-minute descriptions will an EVENT serve as a narrative container in which a TIMEX3 will be included, and even still, there will likely be an overarching TIMEX3 which CONTAINs the EVENT.
+- Only in minute-by-minute descriptions will an EVENT serve as a narrative container in which a TIMEX3 will be included, and even still, there will likely be an overarching TIMEX3 which CONTAINs the EVENT.
 See example \ref{nestedtimexes} above as well as the discussion in \ref{russiandolls}.
 \end{itemize
-\item \textbf{Sub-events will be anchored to their main event, assuming there is actually temporal containment, using CONTAINS-SUBEVENT}
+- \textbf{Sub-events will be anchored to their main event, assuming there is actually temporal containment, using CONTAINS-SUBEVENT}

 \begin{itemize
-\item If the note describes three different steps (e.g. incision, tumor removal and closing) within a single surgery, those steps will be CONTAINed by the surgery (using CONTAINS-SUBEVENT).
+- If the note describes three different steps (e.g. incision, tumor removal and closing) within a single surgery, those steps will be CONTAINed by the surgery (using CONTAINS-SUBEVENT).
 This is the case in all situations where we have an event/sub-event relation (as between